wp-plugins/confident-captcha/readme.txt

 * Max tries, set the number of times a user can solve Confident CAPTCHA.

 == Upgrade Notice ==
+= 2.5.2 =
+ Added new inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
+Try it out!
 = 2.5.1 =
    Added new CAPTCHA Color choices including:  Brown, Blue, Grey, Violet, Maroon, and Lime!
    Improved the UI to have less issues when displayed near the bottom of a page.